Kfollen93/Mini-Reference-Guide/README.md

 <details>

   <summary><b>Depth First Search</b></summary>
   Depth First Search (DFS) is an algorithm used to traverse tree or graph structures.
-The algorithm starts at the root node, and then traverses are far as possible before backtracking.
+The algorithm starts at the root node, and then traverses as far as possible before backtracking.
 There are three commons ways to traverse a tree (or graph) in a DFS manner: Pre-Order, In-Order, and Post-Order.
 All of these traversal methods can be implemented iteratively (utilizing a Stack) or recursively.
     <details>
       <summary><b>Pre-order Traversal</b></summary>
       Traverse the tree in Pre-order (Root, Left, Right).
 You could use this traversal when you want to create a copy of a binary search tree. <br>